 ISU is also recognized as a full member of EURASHE and is in the process of adapting its Master Program to the standards and guidelines for quality assurance in the European Higher Education Area (ESG – Bologna process).
 In the meantime, the ISU Master of Space Studies (MSS) is not fully accredited.

-The MSS degree is recognized as equivalent to the Bologna M2 degree on the basis of bilateral agreements with the the University of Paris XI, the University of Strasbourg (UniSTRA) and the University of Stuttgart.
+The MSS degree is recognized as equivalent to the Bologna M2 degree on the basis of bilateral agreements with the the University of Paris XI and the University of Stuttgart.

 The ISU MSS degree is formally recognized by the Ministry of Education.